SimonCB765/PatientExtraction/README.md

 {mode} should be one or more of the following separated by spaces (case insensitive):

-- EARLIEST - Select the earliest positive indicator code for the condition.
+- EARLIEST - Select the earliest non-negative indicator code for the condition.
-- LAST - Select the most recent positive indicator code for the condition.
+- LAST - Select the most recent non-negative indicator code for the condition.
-- ALL - (Default value) Select all positive indicator codes for the condition.
+- ALL - (Default value) Select all non-negative indicator codes for the condition.
-- MAX - Select the positive indicator code with the greatest associated value (value 1 (v) not value 2 (w)).
+- MAX - Select the non-negative indicator code with the greatest associated value (value 1 (v) not value 2 (w)).
-- MIN - Select the positive indicator code with the smallest associated value (value 1 (v) not value 2 (w)).
+- MIN - Select the non-negative indicator code with the smallest associated value (value 1 (v) not value 2 (w)).

 {out} should be one or more of the following separated by spaces (case insensitive):